saloni-agraw2609/Health-Insurance-Premium-Prediction/README.md

 ## 🚀 Highlights

 - Cleaned and explored data using visualizations
-- Trained models: Linear Regression, Random Forest, Gradient Boosting
+- Trained models: Decision Tree, Gradient Boosting, Cat Boost
 - Evaluated using R² Score, MAE, and MSE
 - Selected the best-performing model for prediction